ampproject/amp.dev/content/docs/guides/ads_on_amp/ads_getting_started.md

   </amp-ad>
 [/sourcecode]

-### 5. [OPTIONAL] AMP supports an optional fallback attribute.
-Depending on the ad network, you can choose to show this fallback element if no ad is available to serve:
+AMP supports an optional placeholder attribute.
+Depending on the ad network, you can choose to show a placeholder until the ad is available for viewing.
+This provides a better user experience by preventing a blank space from showing:

+### 5. [OPTIONAL] Specify a fallback attribute:

 [sourcecode:html]
 <amp-ad width="300"